As employers struggle to fill jobs, teens come to the rescue

 So businesses are offering signing bonuses and whatever else they can to hire teens in a hurry.

 Wendy’s, which relies on teens to salt fries and ring up orders, added a way for applicants to apply for a job through their smartphones.
-Applicants are screened using artificial intelligence, which gets them to an interview faster than if they uploaded a resume.
+Applicants are screened using artificial intelligence, which gets them to an interview faster than if they uploaded a résumé.
 The idea is to hire them before another employer can.

 “Speed is critical,” said Randy Pianin, CEO of JAE Restaurant Group, a franchisee that owns 220 Wendy’s locations.
 As a perk, JAE is offering workers a way to get hold of some of their pay the day after they earn it, Pianin said, instead of having to wait two weeks for a paycheck.